chardso/Pre-repair-cafe-visit/README.md

    - Three solars ,one replacing diode,two replacing the charging pins,these are 3v solars of the blue UNHCR lights.
    - One FM radio,wiring.

+   # LAGU MOSES
+   - Registerted a bicycle,the brake system missing,peddles,full brake system and peddles to be replaced.